Earmarking and branding consultation

 This is more of a statement than a question The stock owners PIC should be on all ear tags not their brand as it is directly linked to the stock owner

-wallace70 asked almost 4 years ago
+wallace70 asked about 4 years ago

 Hi Wallace